jacobbritus/educational_projects/CLI_calculator/README.md

-CLI calculator
+# CLI calculator

-This is the first project I decided to create for this repository.
+This is the first project for this repository.

 It differentiates from common CLI calculators by including ASCII art and the readchar module which reads keyboard input.